Weidmuller Terminal Blocks in Tucson, AZ

 - Circuit type, such as power, control, ground, fuse, disconnect, or test

-- Accessory needs, including jumpers, markers, end plates, or test points
+- Needed accessories such as jumpers, markers, end plates, or test points

 - Heat marks, discoloration, or signs of poor contact

-- Obsolete blocks that need careful cross-reference work
+- Older blocks that need careful matching or cross-reference work

 - Accessory fit problems around the terminal strip